The influence of magnetic fields in Cloud-Cloud Collisions: Introduction

-In this study, we model CCCs using initial conditions similar to those of \citet{balfour2015star}, with the addition of a magnetic field aligned parallel to the collision axis.
-Our aim is to identify, and where possible quantify, the effects of a magnetic field on the resulting star-system formation, using very simplistic initial conditions and constitutive physics, rather than to reproduce accurately all the features of observed systems.
-Therefore we refer to our models as numerical experiments, rather than simulations.
+In this study, we model \CCCs\ using initial conditions similar to those of \citet{BalfourSetal2015MN453p2471}, but with the addition of a magnetic field aligned parallel to the collision axis.
+Our aim is to identify, and where possible quantify, the effects of a magnetic field on the resulting star formation, using very simplistic initial conditions and constitutive physics, rather than to reproduce accurately all the features of observed systems.
+Therefore we only vary two model parameters (the collision velocity and the initial magnetic field strength), and we refer to our models as numerical experiments, rather than simulations.

 The remainder of the paper is organised as follows.
-Section \ref{Sec:NumbercialMethods} describes the initial conditions for the numerical experiments.
+Section \ref{Sec:NumercialMethods} describes the initial conditions for the numerical experiments.
 Section \ref{SEC:PhysProc} sketches the main physical processes at work in the experiments.
 Section \ref{Sec:Results} presents the results.
 In Section \ref{SEC:Discussion}, we discuss the implications of the results, and in Section \ref{SEC:Conclusions} we summarise our main conclusions.